Here are some fun ways to teach your children positional language in a way they will remember.

 10. Eensy Weensy Spider

 Teach your kids about “up” and “down” with this cute finger play based on a modern nursery rhyme.
-Alternate versions may use “itsy bitsy” or “incy wincy,” but the positional words remain the same.
+Alternative versions may use “itsy bitsy” or “incy wincy,” but the positional words remain the same.
 Here are the words and directions if you choose not to use the video:

 The eensy weensy spider